aloptrbl/HalalGO/README.md

 ## Module / Functionality

 •	Login Module
 This module is for Muslim user to login into HalalGO application.
-Before the user access the application, they need to enter email, password, full name and upload user image.
+<br>Before the user access the application, they need to enter email, password, full name and upload user image.
 This function will allow the Muslim user to go to the homepage.

 •	Manage New Halal Product Information Module
-This module is for Muslim user to submit new Halal product information that does not exist yet in the application.
+<br>This module is for Muslim user to submit new Halal product information that does not exist yet in the application.

 •	Manage New Halal Restaurant Information Module
 This module is for Muslim user to submit new Halal restaurant information that does not exist yet in the application.